mathurinm/mathurinm.github.io/_posts/2024-07-25-cnrs_inria_advice.md

 Those selection processes are very peculiar and very different from what you've been used to in your PhD and postdoc. **You need to talk to as many people as possible!** There are three categories of person to contact:
 - senior researchers having been involved in the process for several years.
 Talking to past members of the jury is priceless: they will tell you what the jury is looking for in candidates!
 Current members of the jury will rightfully decline speaking with you, as this is not ethical.
 Do not put them in an uncomfortable position by contacting them.
 - heads and members of the various teams you apply to.
 They should give you feedback on your application file, and organize rehearsals with you.
 If they don't, it's not a very good sign.
 - successful past candidates.
 They will tell you what worked and what didn't for them.
-The yearly results are public and for example available on [FX Coudert's website](https://www.coudert.name/concours_cnrs_2024.html).
+The yearly results are public; for example CNRS ones are available on [FX Coudert's website](https://www.coudert.name/concours_cnrs_2024.html).

 Gather as much advice as possible, even if they end up disagreeing: you'll make your own choices when the time comes.
+**Negative (but constructive) feedback is very precious**: the auditions are very selective, and your project needs to be perfect.
+Negative feedback will help you improve a lot, but hearing negative stuff about projects that you care deeply about is unpleasant and takes its toll, so being surrounded by kind people is also very important.

 Do not be afraid of contacting people, even if you don't know them.
 Most people are happy to help.
 Worst can happen is people don't answer your email.
 If they don't, send at least two follow-up emails, waiting around 2 weeks between each.
 This is typical practice and will not be interpreted as pushy if you are polite in your mail (and concise! go to the point to save people's time).

-Have your PhD and postdoc advisors help you too.
+Have your PhD and postdoc advisors help you too; beware though that they are very familiar with your work and are not representative of a typical jury member.

-### Global timeline: start in October!
+### Global timeline: start before October!
+**Laying out a full research project for 5/10 years requires several months of intensive work**.
 The CNRS deadline is usually around the beginning of January (in 2024 it was more end of January, we'll see if it's a permanent change), the INRIA one is end of January/February. **You must contact the potential hosting teams around October** of the previous year, not after.
 The teams will ask you to come do a presentation to evaluate your compatibility and discuss a common project, and they will give feedback on your research project.
 All this takes time, so do not wait for December to do it.
 A team may be interested by your profile, but already have candidates.

-**Laying out a full research project for 5/10 years requires several months of intensive work**, so you should start writing around October too.
+If you read this soon enough, I encourage you to **start writing a rough draft of a few pages as soon as you start your postdoc**, and begin working on it research-wise right away: it's much better if, the day of the audition, the jury sees that your project is grounded in concrete work, that you have already started working on.
+Starting as early as possible will make it  easier to get publications on the topics of your research project, which helps tremendously.

 ### CNRS/INRIA differences
 Disclaimer: I know INRIA better.

 - **research project format**:
     - INRIA provides a template, your research project should be exactly 3 pages long.
-Your presentation of 3 selected works is also 3x 1 page long, with a predefined structure for each work (description of work, personal contribution, originality and difficulty, impact, diffusion)
+Your presentation of 3 selected works is also 3x1 page long, with a predefined structure for each work (description of work, personal contribution, originality and difficulty, impact, diffusion)
     - CNRS does not provide a template; the research project is, from the ones I've seen, 10 to 15 pages long, and the summary of past works is around 5 pages.
-I wrote the CNRS application file and contracted it + adapted it to my integration team for INRIA.
+    I wrote the CNRS application file first and contracted it + adapted it to my integration team for INRIA.
 - **affectation and integration into hosting team**:
     - For CNRS the recruitment is national, and you _suggest_ 2 or 3 teams for your integration (if you get accepted, CNRS decides where to send you, which may or may not be one of those teams).
     You mention the teams, each in a paragraph, at the end of your research project, and spend 30 seconds per team at the end of your oral presentation, to explain why they'd be a good match.
     You should still work on your integration and know what the people in the team are doing, and how you'd like to work with them, but the philosophy is, very roughly, that you should be able to lead your research in any lab, and that the surrounding people do not matter this much (my 2 cents from gathered feedbacks).
-This may differ between section 7 (computer science) and 41 (maths).
+This may differ between section 7 (computer science) and section 41 (maths).
     - INRIA is very different: you have one application file per INRIA center (there are 9 in France).
 Inside a center, you apply for a team (you have the possibility to not specify one, but it makes a bad impression: it means that there is no team for which you are a perfect fit).
     Your application file is thus very different from CNRS: the targeted team must appear frequently in it.
 In your whole research project, you must show what you will bring them, what they can help you with, why you are similar but complementary, who you'll interact with, etc.
     Finally, for INRIA, since you apply in a team, its support is essential.
 Even more that for CNRS, you should contact the hosting team early.

 ### Document 1: Summary of past research
-Show that there is coherence in your past works, that you took initiatives, that all your works interact nicely in a grand scheme that defines your identity and uniqueness as a researcher. it should not be perceived as a sequence of unrelated works that were proposed by your PhD advisors.
+Show that there is coherence in your past works, that you took initiatives, that all your works interact nicely in a grand scheme that defines your identity and uniqueness as a researcher.
+It should not be perceived as a sequence of unrelated works that were proposed by your PhD advisors.
 **Do not be too technical**, summarize in layman's term.
 Show that you understood what were the big challenges of your field, and how you contributed to solving them.

 ### Document 2: The research project